 The Wat Phra Si Sanphet is also one of our favorites.
 Here you see three large stupas, which yields one of the most photogenic temples in Ayutthaya.
 In the southwest of the city is the Wat Yai Chai Mongkhon, where you see a large reclining Buddha statue and a large temple surrounded by Buddha statues.
 Also don’t skip Wat Phanan Choeng, where you mainly see many locals who are praying.

-You visit Ayutthaya to view temples and ruins.
-There is not much more to do in and around the city.
+People visit Ayutthaya to view temples, ruins and history, but is there more to do in and around the city?
 Anyone who needs more context at the impressive temples will visit the Historical study center where you can see and read more about the ancient city.
 In the Chao Sam Phraya National Museum you learn more about the golden age of Ayutthaya.
 Buddha statues, beautiful golden objects and many other treasures are exhibited here.

-If you want something different than temples you can visit the Ayutthaya City Park.
+But if you need something different than temples you can visit the Ayutthaya City Park.
 This is a large shopping center where you can buy clothing and electronics, among other things.
-You can also find the necessary restaurants here.
+Of course you will also find the restaurants here.

 The floating market has been newly constructed and there is nothing authentic to name.
-You better skip this tourist place unless you are looking for Thai food and souvenirs.
+You could opt to skip this tourist place unless you are looking for Thai food and souvenirs.

 Transportation within Ayutthaya

 The most beautiful temples of Ayutthaya are quite scattered throughout the city.
 Fortunately it is not a big city.
-The distances are too large to cover on foot, but you can easily cover the distances on the bike.
-By exploring the city on your own while cycling, you can set the pace yourself and have the freedom to go wherever you want.
-If you prefer not to cycle, you can rent a scooter, but we recommend that you simply take the bike.
+The distances are too large to cover on foot, but you can easily cover the distances on the bike as mentioned.
+Exploring the city on your own has been proven to be a nice and taks, nothing too adventurous.
+If you prefer not to cycle rent a scooter.
 Many accommodations offer bicycle rental and otherwise there are plenty of landlords in the city where you can go.
-In addition, you can of course also take a tuktuk.
-You can book single trips, or rent a tuk-tuk for around 200 baht per hour that will wait for you when you view the temples.
-Keep in mind that it can get pretty hot in Ayutthaya, so go early.
+In addition, you can of course also take a tuk tuk taxi, bijvoorbeeld via de service tuk-tuk of Joy.
+You can take a taxi service for approximately 200 baht per hour who will wait for you at every site you visit.